vrcAlbert/documentation-api/source/javascript/events.rst

 				// ...
 			});

-		// Listen all events with name 'Nos\Model_Page' and action 'insert' or 'delete',
+		// Listen all events with the 'Nos\Model_Page' name and 'insert' or 'delete' actions,
-		// or events with name 'Nos\Model_Page' and context 'main::en_GB'
+		// or events with the 'Nos\Model_Page' name and the 'main::en_GB' context
 		$(domContext).nosListenEvent([
 			{
 				name: 'Nos\Model_Page',